CADA: The Edge 96.ONE

 In August 2013, The Edge rebranded and presented their new music position.
 While the previous tagline of "Live Sexy" described the lifestyle associated with The Edge, the new philosophy of "Hits That Move You" was believed to direct listeners to what they will hear on the station.
 "The Edge is unique in Australian radio as it is the only commercial station running an Urban format.
 'Hits that move you' expresses our musical edge and better allows urban music fans to find us."
 The changes followed an online poll where listeners were asked to choose a format.
 They wanted a hybrid of urban, pop, dance and R'n'B. This tag line would be short lived and broaden to not just 'hits' but all forms of urban 'beats'.

 The Edge also hosted the famous Club Edge show playing Saturday evenings with resident DJs such as Nino Brown at night.

 In March 2014, The Edge revealed an innovative new listener-driven chart from iHeartRadio.

 In December 2021, ARN announced that Mike E and Emma from ‘The Edge’s Mike E & Emma’ had decided to leave The Edge, having wrapped their final breakfast show on 3 December 2021.
 The duo had entertained audiences in Western Sydney and beyond since 2011.

 On 31 March 2022 at 16:00 hrs, The Edge 96.ONE was rebranded and switched over to the CADA format after almost 20 years.

 CADA

 On 31 March 2022, The Edge 96.ONE relaunched as CADA, Australia’s home of Hip Hop and R'n'B. "Unique, inclusive and exclusive content will all be part of the experience."
 CADA will provide a new avenue for both local and international Hip Hop and R'n'B artists to showcase their music on a station with national multi-platform reach.

+In April 2025, Jake Powell, CADA's Content and Music Director, took over CADA Breakfast from 6am-10am playing the freshest hits and leaning into pop culture with the biggest moments from around the world..
+With K-Sera on Drive from 3pm-5pm and The Dirty Dozen 5pm-7pm, CADA continued their domincance in the #1 position in Sydney overall, in Breakfast and Drive.

-In April 2025 it was revealed that the host of Weekdays with Thy was not a real person, but was AI generated.
+Later in April 2025 it was revealed that the host of Weekdays with Thy was not a real person, but was AI generated.
+Despite this, 'Weekdays with Thy' was the #1 Mornings and Afternoons announcer in Sydney.